vboyev-MSFT/defender-docs/CloudAppSecurityDocs/protect-servicenow.md

 1. Select **Connect**.
 1. In the Microsoft Defender Portal, select **Settings**.
 Then choose **Cloud Apps**.
 Under **Connected apps**, select **App Connectors**.
 Make sure the status of the connected App Connector is **Connected**.
-After connecting ServiceNow, you'll receive events for seven days prior to connection.
+After connecting ServiceNow, you'll receive events for one hour prior to connection.

 If you have any problems connecting the app, see [Troubleshooting App Connectors](troubleshooting-api-connectors-using-error-messages.md).